bastelgarage/ambient_sensor/README.md

 - LED: `/api/led`

 ### ThingSpeak
 To use [ThingSpeak](https://thingspeak.com/) you need to create an account.
+This [tutorial](https://www.youtube.com/watch?v=S3sj2uvRTqQ) can help.
 For further information read the [ThingSpeak's MQTT documentation](https://de.mathworks.com/help/thingspeak/channels-and-charts-api.html).
 Add your details to the sketch before uploading to the ESP32.
 The comment in the sketch should give you a hint about the creation of the right topic out of channel ID and API key.

 ### MQTT
 Using [MQTT](https://en.wikipedia.org/wiki/MQTT) requires that you have a local, remote, or cloud-based MQTT broker.
 The MQTT settings need to be updated in the sketch before uploading.